 Massey High School exams:

-- MHS exams have been changed to Term 4 Weeks 1 and 2, Tuesday 19th October to Wednesday 27th October.
-Students will receive personalised examination timetables on their return to school.
+- MHS exams are still due to take place for all Year 11, 12 and 13 students from Monday 12 September to Tuesday 20th September.
 These exams are important as the allow the students the opportunity to experience an exam in their subject, and also enable us to generate evidence to use for NZQA derived applications should we need them.

-- Keep working to make sure that you achieve as many standards as you can.
-Your teachers will help them to track their progress and they can also track their progress using the SchoolBridge App.
+- Keep working to make sure that they achieve as many standards as they can.
+Subject teachers will help them to track their progress and they can also track their progress using the SchoolBridge App.

-- Students don’t need to do anything else to get your LRCs.
-NZQA will do the calculations in January before you get your results.
+- Students don’t need to do anything else to get their LRCs.
+NZQA will do the calculations in January before they get their results.

-- Make sure that you know when your portfolios are due, and double check the new exam timetable.
+- Make sure that they know when their portfolios are due.

-- If you need any more information, talk to your Tutor or your Ākina leader.
+- If you need any more information, talk to your child’s Tutor or Ākina leader.